 The focus of the fourth semester is on "professionalism."
 Classes are infused with an emphasis on perfecting the art of directing, students are immersed in emerging media and technology, and introduced to the realities of the growing field of nonfiction filmmaking.
 This semester is intended to prepare MFA students for their thesis projects as well as for a life in the industry after graduation.
-During Semester Four, students will also have the opportunity to make a non-fiction promotional film for a non-profit organization

-In Semesters Five and Six, students devote the majority of their time to their thesis requirements, working not only on their own productions, but also assisting with their classmates' projects.
+During Semester Four, students will also have the opportunity to make a non-fiction promotional film for a non-profit organization requirements, working not only on their own productions, but also assisting with their classmates' projects.
 In an extensive series of advisements, each student meets one-on-one with faculty members who assist and coach the student through the successful completion of the final proposal package, production, and post-production of his/her Thesis Documentary.